roytang/blog/content/posts/2018/01/new-years-resolution-do-at-least-one-personally-productive-thing-per-day.md

 ---
-title: 'New Year’s Resolution: Do at least one personally productive thing per day'
 author: roy
+categories:
+- Self-Improvement
+date: 2018-01-06 01:00:04
+title: "New Year's Resolution: Do at least one personally productive thing per day"
 type: post
-date: 2018-01-06T01:00:04+00:00
 url: /2018/01/new-years-resolution-do-at-least-one-personally-productive-thing-per-day/
-categories:
-  - Self-Improvement

 ---

 I&#8217;m not super big on New Year&#8217;s Resolutions anymore.
 (I seldom even do the 1920&#215;1440 joke these days.)
 I mean, I&#8217;m all about productivity and improvement and changing for the better, but I&#8217;ve found that very specific resolutions don&#8217;t often work for me.
 Mostly because I have very little focus (obviously something that an be improved).

 {{< tweet 682613316246585344 >}}